Skip to content

 2. magiskboot_build

-The official build of magiskboot can only run on Android devices, if you want to run it on PC, you can try the second one.
+The official build of magiskboot can only run on Android devices, if you want to run it on PC, you can try the second option.

 TIP